A Payday Loan Make the Holidays Even More Expensive

 Hatchimals were one of 2016’s most popular toys.
 In the store, shoppers can pick one up for around $70, but if a consumer uses a payday loan to buy it, he or she will owe around $155.
 The Power Wheels Wild Thing Ride-on toy is another popular gift item, and stores sell it for about $330, but with a payday loan, the toy comes to around $725.

 Along with expenses like Christmas presents, most people spend money on holiday parties and decorations.
-The season’s expenses add up quickly, and spending can spiral out of control.
+The season’s expenses add up quickly, and spending can spiral out of control, causing people to seek out quick cash loans near you.
 On average, consumers increase their debt by nearly $1,000 when the holidays arrive.
 Unfortunately, people who take on additional debt to cover the cost of the holidays may not see an end to it when the season passes.
 Debt frequently snowballs, following borrowers into the next year.

 So, How Much Do People Spend Over the Holidays?